thoughtbot/superglue/docs/react-redux.md

 ## Updating Fragments

-A Fragment is a way to mark a node as shared across all pages.
-They can only be enabled as an option on partials using [PropsTemplate](props-template.md#partial-fragments)
+A fragment is a lightweight alternative to redux slices that allows you to update cross cutting concerns by marking a node as shared across all pages.
+They can only be enabled as an option on partials using [PropsTemplate]

 For example: